 Because of human behavior, with this change comes doubt, inconvenience and even a bit of fear.
 For those who get it, this change brings massive opportunity and the ability to connect, standout and build new relationships.

 One of my goals with this presentation is to have you walk away thinking a different way than all the other lawyers in town.
-I want you to be a legal freak and not be afraid to show your human side, using the digital platforms.
+I want you to be unique, fly your legal freak flag, and not be afraid to show your human side, using the digital platforms.

 Why Mobile Technology?